sveltejs/kit/documentation/docs/30-advanced/60-images.md

 ### Intrinsic Dimensions

 `width` and `height` are optional as they can be inferred from the source image and will be automatically added when the `<enhanced:img>` tag is preprocessed.
-These attributes are added because the browser can reserve the correct amount of space when it knows image dimensions which prevents layout shift.
+With these attributes, the browser can reserve the correct amount of space, preventing [layout shift](https://web.dev/articles/cls).
 If you'd like to use a different `width` and `height` you can style the image with CSS.
 Because the preprocessor adds a `width` and `height` for you, if you'd like one of the dimensions to be automatically calculated then you will need to specify that:

 ```svelte
 <style>